Missouri Military Academy

-The Missouri Military Academy (MMA) is a private preparatory school in Mexico, Missouri, United States.
-Established in 1889; the academy is a selective, all male, boarding school, grades 7 to 12.
-As a U.S. Army Junior Reserve Officers' Training Corps (JROTC) Honor Unit With Distinction (as designated by the U.S. Department of the Army), it has the privilege of nominating cadets to the U.S. Military Academy, Naval Academy, Air Force Academy, and Coast Guard Academy.
+The official military academy of the State of Missouri, Missouri Military Academy is a private, college-preparatory school for boys in Mexico, Missouri, United States.
+Established in 1889, it is a selective boarding school that teaches students in grades 7 to 12 and offers a post-graduate year option.
+As a U.S. Army Junior Reserve Officers' Training Corps (JROTC) Honor Unit With Distinction (as designated by the U.S. Department of the Army), it can nominate cadets to the U.S. Military Academy, Naval Academy, Air Force Academy, and Coast Guard Academy.

 History

 Photograph of MMA, taken c.
 1903, during the administration of Colonel William Fonville.

 The Missouri Military Academy was established on November 22, 1889, under the leadership of Missouri governor Charles Hardin, who obtained from the "public-spirited citizens of Mexico, Missouri...$16,000 and a beautiful campus of 20 acre of land."
 The academy's first president was Alexander Fleet, a Confederate veteran who was present at Appomattox Court House when General Lee surrendered to General Grant at the conclusion of the American Civil War.
 From its beginning, the academy was very popular, "placing upon its rolls representatives from every congressional district and 20 states."

 The original academy, situated on West Boulevard in Mexico, was destroyed by fire in 1896.
 In 1900, the school was re-established by the Businessmen's Association of Mexico on its present site at the eastern outskirts of the city.
+Its location was chosen because of its proximity to Tear Drop Lake.

 Subsequent presidents were Alexander Yancey (1900-1902), William Fonville (1903-1911), Walter Kohr (1911-1914), and Emmette Burton (1914-1933).
 In 1933, an organization headed by Charles Stribling Jr., assumed control.
 Stribling had been on the faculty since 1920 as teacher, coach, assistant commandant and commandant of cadets.
 In 1948, Stribling directed the reorganization of the academy into a nonprofit educational corporation governed by a board of trustees of alumni, faculty, and friends.

 The Missouri Military Academy Alumni Association and the tradition of Homecoming were rejuvenated in 1955 and operate under the alumni association board of directors.